 The payment rates are included in the DS3 System Services Statement of Payments.
 Depending on the service, the Scaling Factor consists of one or more scalar types including the Product Scalar, Locational Scalar, Temporal Scarcity Scalar, Continuous Scalar, Fast Response Scalar, Wattless Scalar and Performance Scalar.
-All scalars are defined in the Agreement, with two three exceptions.
-The values for the Temporal Scarcity Scalars are set out in Section 6 of this document and the methodology for calculating Performance Scalars is
+All scalars are defined in the Agreement, with two exceptions.
+The methodology for calculating Performance Scalars is described in Section 5 of this document, and the values for the Temporal Scarcity Scalars are set out in Section 6.
+This document also specifies the Operational Requirements which must be met by Service Providers contracted to provide DS3 System Services, detailed by service, as well as details on the query management and business process for the application of Performance Scalars.